The Bateau Lavoir Picasso’s Montmartre Studio

 It was Leo Stein who first noticed work by Picasso.
 It was not long before Leo and Gertrude Stein found their way up the hill to Montmartre and were regular visitors and buyers at Picasso’s home and workplace.

-Gertrude Stein had her portrait painted by Picasso at the Bateau Lavoir; Picasso finished it in 1906.
-The painting can now be seen in the Metropolitan Museum of Art in New York.
-Gertrude Stein and Picasso became friendly and Picasso was regularly invited to Gertrude Stein’s artistic soirées in her apartment at 27 Rue de Fleurus on the Left Bank not far from the Luxembourg Gardens.
+Gertrude Stein had her portrait painted by Picasso at the Bateau Lavoir in 1906.
+Because the painting required many sittings, Stein and Picasso soon became friendly and Picasso was regularly invited to Gertrude Stein’s artistic evenings in her apartment at 27 Rue de Fleurus not far from the Luxembourg Gardens.
 It was here that he first saw works by Henri Matisse bought by his host.

 Le Bateau Lavoir and Les Demoiselles d’Avignon